Redocly/redocly-cli/docs/type-extensions.md

 TBD

-This tree can be modified.
+This tree can be extended or even modified.

 ## Extending type definitions

-Type tree can be extended using by [plugin](./plugin.md) It should follow the following pattern (similar to reducers):
+Type tree can be extended by exporting `typeExtension` function from [plugin](./plugins.md).
+It should follow the following pattern (similar to reducers):

 ```js
 exports.typeExtension = {